vrpro/HolographicJS/readme.md

 ## Instructions

 Aquiring the necessary pieces to build this project is a bit of a task.
-You'll need a few things:
+You'll need a few things (notice these are included as submodules):

 - Microsoft's HoloLens ANGLE branch: https://github.com/microsoft/angle/tree/ms-holographic-experimental
 - My fork of OpenGL.Net which supports UWP applications: https://github.com/lwansbrough/OpenGL.Net